 Summary: No

-The ancient city of Cologne was, from its foundation by the Roman Empire until the high medieval period, perhaps largest and most important city within the borders of modern day Germany.
+The ancient city of Cologne was, from its foundation by the Roman Empire until the high medieval period, one of the largest and most important cities within the borders of modern-day Germany.
 It is noteworthy today for being one of the ugliest cities in Europe and possessing virtually nothing of value to the average tourist.
 That it consistently appears on tourist itineraries is possibly the biggest joke in European travel.

-No seriously, its that ugly.
-I have no idea why people keep recommending this as a destination.
-Germany is full of beautiful towns and Belgium, with its rich urban heritage, lies just a few hours away.
-There is no reason to go here, unless you:
+No, seriously, it’s that ugly.
+I have spent a non-negligible portion of my life in this accursed city, and I have no idea why people keep recommending it as a destination.
+Germany is full of beautiful towns, and Belgium, with its rich urban heritage, lies just a few hours away.
+There is no reason to go here unless you:

 - like Romanesque art and architecture